PedYekt/NBA-Sports-Stats-/README.md

     - Michael, a basketball analyst, wants to research top scorers from the 2019 NBA season.
 He uses the app to pull up a list of players with the highest points that season, which helps him in drafting an article comparing modern players to past NBA greats.

 4. **George's Story** (Taimoore's Responsibility)
-    - George is an avid fan of fantasy basketball and wants to view the defensive stats of different teams in the NBA.
-In particular, George checks each team’s average turnovers per game, average rebounds per game, and average points per game.
+    - George is an avid fan of fantasy basketball and wants to compare the statistics of two players head-to-head.
+He uses the application to search for two players and compare their points per game, assists per game, and rebounds per game, among other statistics.
+The app will list the better stats in bold, indiciating where one player might be better than the other.
+This information helps George make an informed decision on which players to draft and put in his lineup for his fantasy basketball team.
-    - testing